 - one main process for prescriptions will lead to a more efficient, faster and secure service

-- if a patient without a nomination loses their token, it can be easily reprinted, and a prescriber won’t have to sign it
+- if a patient without a nomination loses their token, it can be easily reprinted - there is no need to re-issue the electronic prescription

 - it is also possible to track more prescriptions using the EPS Prescription Tracker

 Millions of patients already have a nomination.
 Their nomination will remain valid and their prescriptions will still be sent electronically to their nominated dispenser.

 Patients who do not have a nomination